NeuroTech-Leuven/BrainBrowsR/README.md

 This is the project code of NeuroTechLeuven's BrainBrowsR.

-On our [website](https://ntxl.org), soon you can find a full description of the project as well as our final product video.
+## Project Overview

+## NeuroTech Leuven

 ## Repo structure

 The [docs](./docs/) folder contains the entire explanation on how the project works.
 This documentation is written primarily with other developers and researchers in mind.

-The icons folder contains the PNG that are use for the stimuli in BrainBrowsR.
+The [icons](./icons/) folder contains the PNG that are use for the stimuli in BrainBrowsR.

-The src folder contains the extension code.
+The [src](./src/) folder contains the extension code.
 This code is organised in 5 folders:

-1. css, containing the css files needed in the extension,
+1. [css](./src/css/), containing the css files needed in the extension,
-2. data_processing, which contains all methods used to perform the data_processing pipeline,
+2. [data_processing](src/data_processing/), which contains all methods used to perform the data_processing pipeline,
-3. helpers, files that are used by the content_script.js to perform certain actions,
+3. [helpers](./src/helpers/), files that are used by the content_script.js to perform certain actions,
-4. html, the html code needed by the extension,
+4. [html](src/html/), the html code needed by the extension,
-5. stimuli, some helper functions related to stimuli.
+5. [stimuli](src/stimuli/), some helper functions related to stimuli.

-The server.py is the back-end code that connects the headset and does the data-processing.
+The [server.py](server.py) is the back-end code that connects the headset and does the data-processing.

-The manifest.json is the configuraton file for the extension.
+The [manifest.json](manifest.json) is the configuraton file for the extension.
 To learn more about this, you can read this [page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json) by Mozilla.

 ## Installation & Usage